Back to All Articles

 Hydraulic bucking unit for OCTG premium connection make-up system

-Hydraulic bucking unit setup for OCTG premium connection operations
+Hydraulic bucking unit setup for OCTG premium connection operations.

 Premium OCTG connections are engineered sealing systems.
 They include thread geometry, shoulders, and sealing surfaces that react sensitively to alignment, friction, and speed.
 A connection can reach nominal torque yet still fail quality intent if curve behavior is abnormal.
 This is why modern QA programs use dual acceptance logic: final torque target plus torque-turn signature behavior.